Spoilers for all Star Wars films below

 There’s viewer fatigue

 If you can keep track of how many Star Wars-related films or series are coming up, you’ve earned the right to be in one, we reckon.
 Since the franchise’s return in 2015, we’ve had a new flick every year.
-In 2019, the last in the Skywalker trilogy (The Force Awakens, The Last Jedi) will be released and 2020 will see that Boba Fett film.
+In 2019, the last in the Skywalker trilogy (The Force Awakens, The Last Jedi) will be released and 2020 see that Boba Fett film.
 Worth baring in mind that Boba appears on screen for less than 10 minutes in the original trio.
 Talk about niche appeal.

 But there’s more.
 Last year, it was announced that Rian Johnson would be making a new trilogy of Star Wars films that are unrelated to Luke Skywalker.
 This in addition to a new series of films, unrelated to the aforementioned, by Game of Thrones showrunners David Benioff and D.B.
 Weiss.
 Basically there’s going to be one every year until you die.
 Outside of the dedicated fan base, it’s hard to imagine regular cinema-goers feeling the enthusiasm to set sail on a new Star Wars trilogy.
 The underwhelming Solo opening numbers are surely proof of that.